-Domination cannot be a necessary fact of human life.
+Domination is not a necessary fact of human life.
 Most analysis on human injustice focus on causal links or the empirical without due regard for systemic wrong.
-This undermines the human being who is the fundamental locus of attention in any philosophical investigation.
-No human being has a pre-ordained destiny, and for this reason it is important to examine the rootedness of oppression and other forms of human injustice in our culture.
-Enrique Dussel traces all problems in Third World societies to the egocentric nature of Western thinking.
-History, he says, is all about “the space of a world within the ontological horizon is the space of a world center, of the organic, self-conscious state that brooks no contradictions because it is an imperialist state.”
+This undermines the human being who is the moral locus of attention in a philosophical investigation.
+No human being has a pre-ordained destiny, and for this reason it is truly important to examine the rootedness of oppression and other forms of exploitation in modern society.
+Enrique Dussel points to the egocentric logic of the Western mind.
+History, for him, is “the space of a world within the ontological horizon is the space of a world center, of the organic, self-conscious state that brooks no contradictions because it is an imperialist state.”
 (Dussel 1985, 2)

 Fr.
 Vitaliano Gorospe, SJ, in The Filipino Search for Meaning, writes that “the fundamental purpose of economic development ought not to be production and consumption, mere profit or domination, but the service of each person.”
 (Gorospe 1974, 440) People are not economic objects.
 To use them in order to benefit the upper echelons of society is an abominable crime against humanity.
 Indeed, according to Fr.
 Gorospe, the reality of injustice “is caused in great part by the imbalance of power between the rich few and the masses of the people.”
 (Ibid) In the case of the Philippines, one can point to the reality of colonial rule as reflective of the huge gap between those who has the favor of the state and those who are pushed into the margins of society.
 It is the bourgeois who run the economy who in turn run the weak state (White 2009, 283)